Are you pregnant and wondering how to prepare?

 - Ask your partner if they want to know the baby’s gender.
-Most women, if they want to know, learn the gender between 16 and 20 weeks.
+If they want to know, most women can learn the gender between 16 and 20 weeks.

 - Look for childbirth classes you can sign up for.

-- Buy a pregnancy pillow to make sure you’re more comfortable while you’re sleeping.
+- Buy a pregnancy pillow to ensure you’re more comfortable while you’re sleeping.
 And remember — you shouldn’t be sleeping on your back anymore!

 - Make sure you tell your doctor not to reveal your baby’s gender if you want it to be a surprise.

-- Decide where you want to give birth, whether it’s at a birthing center, hospital, or your own home.
-Make sure you’re fully educated about all your options and the upsides and downsides to each one.
+- Decide where you want to give birth, whether at a birthing center, hospital, or home.
+Make sure you’re fully educated about all your options and the upsides and downsides of each one.

 - Scrapbook your baby’s ultrasound picture.
 First, send it to all the friends and family you want to share it with.

-- Decide if you want your baby to sleep in your room for the first few months or stay in their nursery at nights.
+- Decide if you want your baby to sleep in your room for the first few months or stay in their nursery at night.

-- Relax a little bit — at the end of this month, your baby could survive if born that early.
-Babies have a 40 percent survival rate when born at 24 weeks (source).
+- Relax a little bit — your baby could survive if born at the end of this month.
+Babies have a 40% survival rate when born at 24 weeks (5).

 - If your feet have started swelling, consider going up a half size on your shoes to make your feet more comfortable.

-- Take a test for gestational diabetes.
-If you test positive, you’ll need to make dietary changes, get a little more exercise to lower your blood sugar, and possibly take insulin.
+- Between 26 and 28 weeks, you will take a test for gestational diabetes.
+If you test positive, you’ll need to make dietary changes, exercise more to lower your blood sugar, and possibly take insulin.

-- Examine your daycare options if you are going to go back to work after having your baby.
+- Examine your day care options if you are going back to work after having your baby.